D0T-B0X/FluX/README.md

 ## Features

-- **GPU-driven SPH simulation** — density, pressure, and force computations run in a GLSL 460 compute shader with 256-thread workgroups
+- **GPU-driven SPH simulation** — density, pressure, and force computations each run in a dedicated GLSL 460 compute shader (3 passes per frame) with 256-thread workgroups
 - **4,096 particles** initialized on a 16×16×16 grid with position-based color gradients
 - **Instanced rendering** — all particles share a single subdivided cube-sphere mesh drawn via `glDrawElementsInstanced`, with per-particle data streamed from an SSBO
 - **Phong lighting** — per-fragment diffuse + ambient shading on every particle
 - **Free-look camera** — WASD + mouse first-person controls with configurable FOV, sensitivity, and speed
+- **Floor boundary** — particles bounce off a configurable floor plane with velocity damping
 - **Event system** — priority-queue based handler for runtime parameter changes (radius, subdivisions, viscosity, gravity)
 - **Tait equation of state** for pressure, with Poly6, Spiky gradient, and viscosity Laplacian SPH kernels